LaneLab/Spratt_SPI2_tuning_paper/README.md

 # Flow Cytometry Data

-## Summary Data frames - found in FlowSummaryStats
+## Summary Dataframes
-Stored as CSV files.
+6 .xlsx files are included - found in FlowSummaryStats Stored as CSV files.
 FlowJo was used to analyze FCS files.
 CSVs contain summary statistics as exported by FlowJo and are organized by figure.

 # DIMM Data: